CompOmics/compomics.github.io/peptide-shaker/_posts/2016-12-05-peptideshakercli.md

 **Help**

-If you experience any problems with the command line or have any suggestion please contact us via the [PeptideShaker mailing list](https://groups.google.com/group/peptide-shaker) or set up an issue using the [issue tracking system](/peptide-shaker/issues.html).
+If you experience any problems with the command line or have any suggestion please contact us via the [PeptideShaker issue tracker](/peptide-shaker/issues.html).

 [Go to top of page](#peptideshakercli)